wjakob/nanobind/docs/why.rst

 The :ref:`benchmark section <benchmarks>` evaluates the impact of the following performance improvements:

-- C++ objects are now co-located with the Python object whenever possible (less pointer chasing compared to pybind11).
+- **Compact objects**: C++ objects are now co-located with the Python object whenever possible (less pointer chasing compared to pybind11).
 The per-instance overhead for wrapping a C++ type into a Python object shrinks by a factor of 2.3x. (pybind11: 56 bytes, nanobind: 24 bytes.)

-- C++ function binding information is now co-located with the Python function object (less pointer chasing).
+- **Compact functions**: C++ function binding information is now co-located with the Python function object (less pointer chasing).

-- C++ type binding information is now co-located with the Python type object (less pointer chasing, fewer hashtable lookups).
+- **Compact types**: C++ type binding information is now co-located with the Python type object (less pointer chasing, fewer hashtable lookups).

-- nanobind internally replaces ``std::unordered_map`` with a more efficient hash table (`tsl::robin_map <https://github.com/Tessil/robin-map>`_, which is included as a git submodule).
+- **Fast hash table**: nanobind upgrades several important internal associative data structures that previously used ``std::unordered_map`` to a more efficient alternative (`tsl::robin_map
+  <https://github.com/Tessil/robin-map>`_, which is included as a git
+  submodule).

-- function calls from/to Python are realized using `PEP 590 vector calls
-  <https://www.python.org/dev/peps/pep-0590>`_, which gives a nice speed
+- **Vector calls**: function calls from/to Python are realized using `PEP 590 vector calls <https://www.python.org/dev/peps/pep-0590>`_, which gives a nice speed boost.
-  boost.
 The main function dispatch loop no longer allocates heap memory.

-- pybind11 was designed as a header-only library, which is generally a good thing because it simplifies the compilation workflow.
-However, one major downside of this is that a large amount of redundant code has to be compiled in each binding file (e.g., the function dispatch loop and all of the related internal data structures). nanobind compiles a separate shared or static support library (``libnanobind``) and links it against the binding code to avoid redundant compilation.
-When using the CMake :cmake:command:`nanobind_add_module()` function, this all happens transparently.
+- **Library component**: pybind11 was designed as a header-only library, which is generally a good thing because it simplifies the compilation workflow.
+  However, one major downside of this is that a large amount of redundant code has to be compiled in each binding file (e.g., the function dispatch loop and all of the related internal data structures). nanobind compiles a separate shared or static support library ("*libnanobind*") and links it against the binding code to avoid redundant compilation.
+The CMake interface :cmake:command:`nanobind_add_module()` fully automates these extra steps.

-- ``#include <pybind11/pybind11.h>`` pulls in a large portion of the STL (about 2.1 MiB of headers with Clang and libc++). nanobind minimizes STL usage to avoid this problem.
+- **Smaller headers**: ``#include <pybind11/pybind11.h>`` pulls in a large portion of the STL (about 2.1 MiB of headers with Clang and libc++). nanobind minimizes STL usage to avoid this problem.
 Type casters even for for basic types like ``std::string`` require an explicit opt-in by including an extra header file (e.g. ``#include <nanobind/stl/string.h>``).

-- pybind11 is dependent on *link time optimization* (LTO) to produce reasonably-sized bindings, which makes linking a build time bottleneck.
-  With nanobind's split into a precompiled core library and minimal metatemplating, LTO is no longer such a big deal.
+- **Simpler compilation**: pybind11 was dependent on *link time optimization* (LTO) to produce reasonably-sized bindings, which makes linking a build time bottleneck.
+With nanobind's split into a precompiled library and minimal metatemplating, LTO is no longer crucial and can be skipped.

-- nanobind maintains efficient internal data structures for lifetime management (needed for :cpp:class:`nb::keep_alive <keep_alive>`, :cpp:enumerator:`nb::rv_policy::reference_internal
+- **Lifetime management**: nanobind maintains efficient internal data structures for lifetime management (needed for :cpp:class:`nb::keep_alive
+  <keep_alive>`, :cpp:enumerator:`nb::rv_policy::reference_internal
   <rv_policy::reference_internal>`, the ``std::shared_ptr`` interface, etc.).
-  With these changes, it is no longer necessary that bound types are weak-referenceable, which saves a pointer per instance.
+  With these changes, bound types no longer need to be weak-referenceable, which saves a pointer per instance.

 .. _major_additions: